 a) The notice inviting tender, all the documents including additional conditions specifications and drawings, if any, forming the tender as issued at the time of invitation of tender and acceptance thereof together with any correspondence leading thereto.

-b) Standard BPBCC Form 2/3
+b) Standard BPBCC.
+Form 2/3